pchemguy/SQLiteC-for-VBA/SQLiteC-Connection.md

   *ErrInfo()*, *GetErrc()*, *PrintErr()*, and *ErrInfoRetrieve()* methods retrieve and provide access to error information.
 * Connection information
   *AttachedDbPathName()* and *AccessMode()* provide file pathname and access mode for a specified attached database;
-  *ChangesCount()* returns the number of changes for the last modifying transaction or the total number of changes performed via a particular connection.
+  *ChangesCount()* returns the number of changes for the last modifying transaction or the total count performed via a particular connection.
 * Basic query
   *ExecuteNonQueryPlain()* wraps the SQLite *exec* API and executes SQL queries not returning data.
 The SQLite engine provides diverse APIs necessary to run a query and retrieve the result, including a simplified "shortcut" *exec*.
 This interface does not support parameterized statements and returns data via a callback function.
 At the same time, it handles multi-statement queries automatically, whereas the primary query interface stops processing the query command at the first semicolon.
 For simplicity, this method does not use a callback function and cannot return any data, so it is only suitable for controlling and modifying statements.